Earlier in 2025, Saudi Arabia announced it was expanding Saudization requirements and rates for 269 professions in the private sector.

 What penalties do companies face for non-compliance with Saudization requirements?

 Noncompliance can have far-reaching implications.
-This ranges from inability to renew critical documents such as CR and GM’s Iqama, as well as disqualifications from government tenders and contracts.
+This ranges from the inability to renew critical documents such as the CR and GM’s Iqama, as well as disqualifications from government tenders and contracts.

 What support does the Saudi government provide to help businesses meet Saudization requirements?